-The Israel Academy of Sciences and Humanities has established a postdoctoral fellowship program in nuclear physics.
-The program’s goal is to expand and enhance academic excellence in this discipline in Israel.
-The fellowships are intended for outstanding students and young researchers interested in going abroad for postdoctorate in nuclear physics at a leading foreign institution in the 2018–2019 academic year, and which this will be their first postdoctorate abroad.
-The fellowship grant totals NIS 160,000 and is awarded for one year of study abroad devoted entirely to nuclear physics research.
+The goal of the postdoctoral fellowships in nuclear physics established by The Israel Academy of Sciences and Humanities is to expand and enhance academic excellence in this discipline in Israel.
+The fellowships are intended for outstanding young researchers interested in going abroad for postdoctoral training in nuclear physics at a leading foreign institution, for whom this will be their first postdoctorate abroad.
+The fellowship for the 2019–2020 academic year totals NIS 160,000 and is awarded for one year of study abroad, to be devoted entirely to nuclear physics research.
 Awardees may ask for the grant to be dispensed over the course of two years.

 Candidates who meet the following criteria may submit applications:

 - Permanent resident of Israel

 - Holder of a PhD in physics earned after March 1, 2016, from an Israeli institute of higher education who has not yet had a postdoctoral position abroad, or a student currently writing a doctoral dissertation and expecting to receive the degree prior to June 1, 2019